satyamyadav/scrape-dom-img/readme.md

 *	clone the repository and cd into the folder where it is cloned
 * run:   npm install
-* run :  npm start <url>
+* run :  npm start {url}

 scrape-dom-img :
 ======================================================================
 It can't scrape all the images of a site, It downloads the images loaded at url.

-It is to omit the manula right click and `save as` step of saving images from web pasges.
+It is to omit the manual right click and `save as` step of saving images from web pages.

 ### usages